 - Conduct the study and develop a final paper describing and interpreting the results.

-- Present the final apprenticeship paper in an open forum to members of the Apprenticeship Committee and others.
+- Present the final apprenticeship paper in an open forum to members of the Apprenticeship Committee and other.

-- Obtain the signatures of your Apprenticeship Committee members on the Research Practicum Form (see http://education.msu.edu/academics/graduate-forms.asp).
+- Obtain the signatures of your Apprenticeship Committee members on the Apprenticeship Form.
 This form will certify that the requirements of the apprenticeship project have been satisfied.

-Students register for the comprehensive examination at the beginning of the semester (Fall or Spring) prior to the semester in which they intend to take the exam.
+Students register for the comprehensive examination the semester prior to the semester in which they intend to take the exam; comprehensive exams are administered Fall and Spring semester.
 Students should consult with their advisor before applying to take the exam.
-Application is made with Dr. Emily Bouck, Director of Doctoral Studies, by submitting a signed copy of the Academic Honesty and Ethical Principles and Practices form (see Appendix A) to her.
-Students cannot register for the Comprehensive Examination until they have completed their Research Practicum and their apprenticeship paper has been approved and a signed copy of the Research Practicum Form must be on file with the program prior to taking the exam.
+Application is made with the Coordinator of Doctoral Studies, by submitting a signed copy of the Academic Honesty and Ethical Principles and Practices form (see Appendix A) to the faculty member.
+Students cannot register for the Comprehensive Examination until they have successfully completed and defended their Apprenticeship and a signed copy of the Apprenticeship Form must be on file with the program a minimum of eight weeks prior to the exam administration.

 There are seven elements that students will need to submit as part of their annual review materials, though not all will be submitted in a given review cycle, and some will be submitted in more than one review cycle: